Admission Requirements

 Registering for Prerequisites at UC

 Register for the prerequisite classes online at OneStop.
 Information about course offerings, fees, registration dates, and answers to frequently asked questions can also be found on the Onestop website.
-Contact Dr. Carney Sotto at sottocd@ucmail.uc.edu with questions regarding prerequisite course work and/or registration.
 Until such time as you are accepted into the graduate program, you will be taking classes through the OneStop Student Service Center.

 Prior to registration, complete a Basic Data Form .
 Please allow 3 business days for processing.
 The university Office of the Registrar will contact you by email with registration credentials.